Heterogeneous node copying from hidden network structure: Conclusion

+We have introduced a general model of heterogeneous copying, implemented using a hidden network model.
+In the case of extreme copying bias, we have derived analytical results and have demonstrated significant differences to similar models with uniform copying rules.
+In particular, power-law degree distributions observed in uniform copying can be suppressed under heterogeneous copying, and networks are significantly more clustered if copying is biased towards a node's inner circle.
+Although a systematic study of copying in real networks is necessary, evidence suggests that heterogeneous copying may be relevant in a social context.

-The CCM is a simple hidden network model, but there are many variants with more unusual complex behavior.
-The hidden network framework allows us to deconstruct the heterogeneities in the CCM in a non-arbitrary way, and poses questions regarding how hidden information in the evolution of real networks may effect their future structure and dynamics.
-We aim to discuss these concepts in detail in upcoming work.
+The heterogeneous copying model is just one simple application of a hidden network model.
+In general, the framework allows us to deconstruct network growth heterogeneities in a non-arbitrary way, focusing on structural rather than node heterogeneity, and poses questions concerning the role of hidden information in network growth.
+Exploring these questions is a key aim in upcoming work.